 Please follow us on our social media accounts

 Did you make this recipe?
 We would love to hear from you.
 Drop us a comment below.

 - 1 tablespoon olive oil

 - 3 pounds fresh tomatoes, diced or 3 (15-ounce) cans of tomatoes

 - 2 bay leafs

-- Add the tomatoes, wine, chicken stock and bay leafs, bring to a boil then reduce the temperature to medium and simmer the soup stirring occasionally for 30 minutes.
-Discard the bay leafs.
+- Add the tomatoes, chicken stock, and bay leaves.
+Bring to a boil, then reduce the temperature to medium and simmer the soup, occasionally stirring, for 30 minutes.
+Discard the bay leaves.

 Nutrition information is a guideline only, is calculated automatically by third party software, and absolute accuracy is not guaranteed.

 This recipe was originally published on September 12, 2014.